FrontierRobotics/pathfinder/docs/mainboard_power_supply.md

 conclusion:

-Our computed `VIN(PS) = 40.7V` exceeds the maximum of 40V.
-In addition, the datasheet recommends not starting the LT3514 at input voltages greater than 36V, as the LT3514 must simultaneously conduct maximum currents at high VIN.
+Our computed `VIN(PS) = 40.7V` exceeds the maximum of 40V, and thus 40V shall be the upper value of VIN.
+However, the datasheet recommends not starting the LT3514 at input voltages greater than 36V, as the LT3514 must simultaneously conduct maximum currents at high VIN.

-The recommended input voltage range is `5.4V < VIN < 36V`.
+Therefore, the recommended input voltage range is `5.4V < VIN < 36V`.

 ## Frequency Selection